Afroman breaks it down

 Written and photos by Lillian Barry In 1840, just south of present-day Peebles, Charles Matheny stumbled upon a spring that winded through Peach Mountain, dipped his hands into its waters, and drank.
 What he found would prove to be invaluable — Matheny believed he had discovered medicinal gold.
 Matheny’s Medicine According to Mineral Springs: Adams […]

-Written by Trinity Trimble, Photos by Hannah Campbell Dog shelters around Ohio are coping with an increasing number of shelter dogs.
+Written by Trinity Trimble, Photos by Hannah Campbell and Trinity Trimble Dog shelters around Ohio are coping with an increasing number of shelter dogs.
 Shelters are accepting fewer surrenders, getting help from rescues, building new facilities, increasing advertising, and, in the worst cases, euthanizing dogs.
-Accepting Fewer Surrenders Some shelters are choosing not to take in dogs from […]
+Accepting Fewer Surrenders Some shelters are choosing not to take […]

 Written by Arielle Lyons, Photos by Jessica Stelzer Adalynn “Addy” McGuire is a 13-year-old self-taught singer.
 This time last year, she hoisted a trophy declaring her the winner of Monroe Kids Got Talent, an annual event that showcases young local talent between the ages of 5 and 20.
 Now, she was onstage again, wearing a […]